4 Ways to Backup Files from Command Prompt in Windows 10

 How to backup files from command prompt in Windows step by step

 Here in the part you will learn to backup files using cmd within Windows, 4 methods in total, namely, using Robocopy, XCopy, SDCLT and Notepad.
 Any unexpected error may result in data loss, it's suggested to backup files if necessary.
 Then, keep reading below to learn more about it.

 Method 1: Backup files from Robocopy command prompt in Windows 10

-To get Robocopy command line option, you can type Robocopy /?, then it will show you a detailed list.
+To get Robocopy command line option, you can type "Robocopy /?".

-Method 2: Backup files using SDCLT command prompt in Windows 10
+Method 3: Backup files using SDCLT command prompt in Windows 10

 To create an incremental backup silently, type the first command in the following.
 If you want details, you can use the second command line.